 Crew: Bali (sirdar), Mingma, Aiteram, Saribung Kaji, Tawa (cook), Tashi (cook), Dawa, Nawang, Pasang, Kipa, Dawa and 15 porters and 14 horses-mules

 Well, so much for the monsoon ending in late September, it lingered for almost two weeks longer; at least our domestic flights (and the Upper Dolpo to Mustang team above) dodged the clouds and were on time.
-The dampness with occasional night rain provided "Chinese landscapes", Paul mentioned, the moodiness was beautifully picturesque.
+The dampness with occasional night rain provided "Chinese landscapes", Paul mentioned,and the moodiness was beautifully picturesque.
 Once the skies finally cleared, it remained fine and somewhat windy for the entire rest of the trek, not a cloud in the sky, and day after day and the Dolpo landscapes shined with that clarity of light.
 The sublime panoramas, last century self-sufficent villages with their tough but smiling inhabitants and the wonderful camping spots still make this one of the very best treks in Nepal.

-It was also a trip of medical issues, and thanks in particular to Fran and Esther for wound dressing and care for the members, and Mingma for the crew.
+It was also a trip of less usual medical issues, and thanks in particular to Fran and Esther for wound dressing and care for the members, and Mingma for the crew.
 Sadly Alan suffered some medical complications that we were not able to diagnose in the field and had to be evacuated, and Denise's list of issues just seemed to grow longer despite following good treatment practice.
 It was a shame to see them heli-evac'ed out, especially as they both desperately wanted to stay and continue, Denise's facination with Bon was an inspiration and education for us.
 There were also a surprising number of scrapes and bruises, and thank goodness the huge Tibetan mastiff only took a nip at Phil, rather than a chunk (perhaps the less than youthful leg was a bit tough?!) and a horse bite wasn't perhaps undeserved either, they were loaded up, working double time in the beginning.
 Yep, Dolpo logistics are challenging.